Introduction to SQL

 • The types of data needed to represent what you want to save;

-• The values available for these types of data.
 Once this is done, the concept of normalization is applied: duplicate values or composite keys are removed from the table.
 For example, first names are separated from last names, instead of having a single column for both.

 In this step, you can add a column containing the primary key of the row, in most cases an unsigned integer.
 A table for storing data about people could be: